Welcome to the VUE Hackathon

 The Visualization for Understanding and Exploration (VUE) research project, supported by the Neubauer Collegium for Culture and Society and the Office of Research and National Laboratories, seeks to understand the transformative character of data visualization for research and communication within humanistic disciplines.

-As part of the VUE Project, the Research Computing Center (RCC) at the University of Chicago hosts multiple hackathons to foster the understanding and exploration of data visualization for research within humanistic disciplines during the academic years between 2018 and 2020.
+One of the goals of the VUE project is to expand the visualization community in the humanities and social sciences.
+The Research Computing Center (RCC) at the University of Chicago hosts multiple hackathons to foster the understanding and exploration of data visualization for research within humanistic disciplines during the academic years between 2018 and 2020.
+The purpose of the hackathon is to bring together people interested in visualization in the humanities and social sciences to build a community of researchers.
 We want to help researchers identify and solve data visualization problems.
-We welcome members of the University of Chicago research community of all levels to register to participate in this hackathon.
+We welcome members of the University of Chicago research community of all levels to register to participate in this Hackathon.

-The theme of the first year of the VUE project is data visualization of texts and spatial data including geographic information science for the second year.
-Each hackathon is a daylong and hands-on event proceeded by an office hour to discuss about a possible project and data for the hackathon.
-Participants will work in teams or individually and are encouraged to bring their own project they are working on or can join an existing team.
+The theme of the first year of the VUE project was data visualization of texts and spatial data.
+The theme for the second year is geographic information science.
+Each hackathon is a daylong and hands-on event proceeded by a data consultation session to discuss possible project and data for the hackathon.
+Attendees will choose a time slot in April where the teams will meet to discuss their projects with an RCC expert.
+We expect participants to work towards completing visualizations during this hackathon.
+Participants will work in teams or individually and are encouraged to bring their own projects they are working on or can join an existing team.

-Research topics for existing projects supported by VUE include:
+Research topics for the projects supported by VUE in each year are:

 Some of the technical questions we will be addressing include: